Hivemapper/hivemapper-scout/README.md

 Before using Scout, ensure you have the following:

 - **Mapbox Access Token:** Necessary for map rendering and geospatial functionalities.
 Obtain it from [Mapbox](https://www.mapbox.com/).
 - **Hivemapper Username:** Your unique username for logging into Hivemapper.
-Visit [Hivemapper Login](https://www.hivemapper.com/login).
+Visit [Hivemapper Login](https://hivemapper.com/map-data-console).
 - **Hivemapper API Key:** Essential for authenticating with the Hivemapper API.
 Generate this key on the [Hivemapper Developer Page](https://www.hivemapper.com/developer/map-image-api).
 - **API Credits:** These are required to use Hivemapper APIs.
-Please [contact us](mailto:sales@hivemapper.com) and we will provide you some free credits to get started with Scout.
+To purchase credits, visit the [Hivemapper Console](https://hivemapper.com/map-data-console).

 ## Locations Dataset Format